tychart/BYU-CS-224-LABS/2-C-Programming/c-programming.md

 ## Some Programming Problems

 For the rest of lab we will give you some practice with a few small programming problems.
-To complete this lab, all you have to do is show a TA that you got things working!
+To complete this lab, all you have to do is show a TA that you got tasks 5 and 6 working.

 ---